Configure your system

-- In the Contents pane, click the imagery layer two times and type Kolovai Palms.
+- In the Contents pane, click the imagery layer two times and type Imagery.
 Press Enter.

 - Pan and zoom around the map to get an idea of what the palm farm looks like.

 A large number of coconut palm trees are in this image.
-Counting them individually, on the field or by visually inspecting the image, would take days.
-To enable a deep learning model to do this work for you, you'll create a small sample of palm trees to use for training your model.
-First, you'll create a custom map display, so you can quickly zoom in on different areas of the image.
+Counting them individually, in the field or by visually inspecting the image, would take days.
+To enable a deep learning model to do this work for you, you'll create a sample of palm trees to use for training your model.

 Create training schema

 Creating good training samples is essential when training a deep learning model, or any image classification model.
 It is also often the most time-consuming step in the process.
-To provide your deep learning model with the information it needs to extract all the palm trees in the image, you'll create features for a number of palm trees to “teach” the model what the size, shape, and spectral signature of coconut palms may be.
-These training samples are managed through the Training Samples Manager.
-Before digitizing training samples, you'll set up a new schema within the Training Samples Manager.
+To provide your deep learning model with the information it needs to extract all the palm trees in the image, you'll create features for a number of palm trees to teach the model what the size, shape, and spectral signature of coconut palms may be.
+These training samples are created and managed through the Label Objects for Deep Learning tool.

-- In the Contents pane, make sure Kolovai Palms is selected.
+- In the Contents pane, make sure the Imagery layer is selected.

-The Training Samples Manager pane appears with the default classification schema from the National Land Cover Database 2011 (NLCD2011).
+The Image Classification pane appears with a blank schema.
 You'll create a schema with only one class because you're only interested in extracting coconut palm trees from the imagery.

-The schema is renamed in the Training Samples Manager pane.
-You can now add samples to it.
+The schema is renamed in the Image Classification pane.
+You can now add classes to it.

 - For Name, type Palm.